 - Enchanted Learning – you don’t have to be a paid subscriber to this website in order to take advantage of the facts and symbols listed for each state

 - 50 States – offers a variety of state facts in lots of fun formats

 - National Geographic – beautiful photographs make this a very visually appealing website for kids

 I also want to encourage you to check out the official government website of your respective state.
 Some states (like my state of Missouri) have fantastic web pages packed with state historical facts written specifically for kids.

 Almost every state in the Union has one special day each year to celebrate the state.
 Consider coordinating your state history project with your state’s holiday.
-Not sure when your state has their celebration?
+Not sure when your state has its celebration?
 Back to the Internet!
 You can do a search by simply typing in [state name] Day and see what results you get.
 For example, Missouri Day is always the third Wednesday in October.
 But be warned – you may want to double-check your source of information.
 I found one website that claimed National Missouri Day was celebrated on January 4.
-I confirmed my state’s holiday by going to the Missouri Secretary of State official website to verify my dates.
+I confirmed my state’s holiday by going to the Missouri Secretary of State’s official website to verify my dates.
 You might want to do something similar, just to be sure.

 State History Project Ideas

 Once your students have researched lots of state facts, it’s time to have them create something with one of these state history project ideas.

 - BROCHURE – I found this brochure template for Google Slides on the Internet as one option.

 - FOLDABLE – Alternatively, you can have students create a foldable and simply write their facts under the appropriate flaps.